Fly, Track, Land: Infrastructure-less Magnetic Localization for Heterogeneous UAV-UGV Teaming: Magnetic Model Estimator

 \subsection{Measurement Model}

-We consider a magnetic-positioning setup based on coils acting as source and sensor: a transmitting (TX) coil generates a time-varying magnetic field, and a receiving (RX) coil senses its effect.
+We consider a magnetic positioning setup based on coils acting as source and sensor: a transmitting (TX) coil generates a time varying magnetic field, and a receiving (RX) coil senses its effect.
 Operation is in the near field at separations that begin at distances $>>$ larger than the coil dimensions, so that the source is compact relative to the TX–RX spacing and the environment is well approximated as linear, homogeneous, and isotropic.
-In this compact-source regime, and provided that the orientations of both TX and RX are known (unit normals $\hat{\mathbf{n}}_t$ and $\hat{\mathbf{n}}_r$), we model the TX coil as a magnetic dipole with moment $\mathbf{m}(t)=N_t I(t) A_t \hat{\mathbf{n}}_t$, where $t$ is time, $N_t$ is the number of turns of the transmitting coil and $A_t$ is its cross-sectional area.
+In this compact source regime, and provided that the orientations of both TX and RX are known (unit normals $\hat{\mathbf{n}}_t$ and $\hat{\mathbf{n}}_r$), we model the TX coil as a magnetic dipole with moment

+where $t$ is time, $N_t$ is the number of turns of the transmitting coil and $A_t$ is its cross-sectional area.
 The dipole field in closed form at an observation point $\mathbf{r}$, with $\hat{\mathbf{r}}$ the unit vector from the TX to $\mathbf{r}$ and $r=\|\mathbf{r}\|$, is defined in \Cref{eq:dipole_field_closed}.
-However, since the system operates under harmonic excitation in the magneto-quasistatic regime, and the positioning algorithm processes signal amplitudes (e.g., via FFT extraction), it is possible to henceforth suppress the explicit time dependence $t$.
+However, since the system operates under harmonic excitation in the magneto quasistatic regime, and the positioning algorithm processes signal amplitudes (e.g., via FFT extraction), it is possible to henceforth suppress the explicit time dependence $t$.
 Therefore, the formulations used in the estimation pipeline rely on the phasor magnitudes in \Cref{eq:dipole_model_static}, where $I$ represents the constant current amplitude (peak or RMS).

-Because we use an identical coil on the RX side as magnetic filed sensor\footnote{There exist sensors that directly report $\mathbf{B}$ (e.g., Hall-effect devices), but commercially available options that operate at the frequencies and with the sensitivity relevant to this work are not easily sourced; hence the coil-based, voltage-sensing approach adopted here.}, it is possible to relate the coupled magnetic field $\mathbf{B}$ at the receiver via the relative measured voltage to the range $r$ and to the relative orientation.
+Because we use an identical coil on the RX side as magnetic filed sensor\footnote{There exist sensors that directly report $\mathbf{B}$ (e.g., Hall-effect devices), but commercially available options that operate at the frequencies and with the sensitivity relevant to this work are not easily sourced; hence the coil based, voltage sensing approach adopted here.}, it is possible to relate the coupled magnetic field $\mathbf{B}$ at the receiver via the relative measured voltage to the range $r$ and to the relative orientation.

 Since the system operates at a known fixed frequency, the magnitude of the induced electromotive force is directly proportional to the angular frequency $\omega$, the magnetic flux amplitude and the amplifier gain at the RX stage.
 The measured voltage amplitude $V_{rx}$ in \Cref{eq:voltage_model} is modeled by explicitly separating the physical induction terms from the electronic amplification, where: \begin{enumerate*}[label=(\roman*),font=\itshape] \item $G_{RX}$ represents the total configurable electronic gain of the measurement chain; \item $\omega = 2\pi f$ is the angular resonance frequency; \item $N_r$ and $A_r$ are the number of turns and the cross-sectional area of the receiving coil, respectively; \item $\hat{\mathbf{n}}_r$ is the unit normal vector of the receiving coil. \end{enumerate*} \Cref{eq:voltage_model} relates the geometric properties of the field (via the dot product $\mathbf{B} \cdot \hat{\mathbf{n}}_r$) to the scalar value processed by the estimation algorithm.